 These policies allow programs that exceed the 64 credit minimum for a doctoral degree to establish school transfer limits and guidelines that exceed minimums.
 As long as the minimum number of credits through UNC are observed, transfer credit allowances to students will be determined by program faculty and can vary on a case by case basis.
 The Graduate School will not approve students for graduation with fewer than the required UNC credits.

 Doctoral Committee

 Each doctoral student must have an Advisor and a doctoral committee appointed before the written comprehensive exam is taken.
-The appointment of the Doctoral Committee shall occur prior to the scheduled comprehensive examination.

 At minimum, a doctoral committee must consist of: